pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 ATIMCAO
 DECORE!

-Item.
 4.8.
 Voz Passiva com o Futuro Perfeito (Future Perfect)

 Will have been + pp